Ludimilla1325/Ludimilla1325/README.md

 ### Full-Stack Software Developer

-- 🏫 Studying at Universidade Federal do Paraná
+- 🏫 Graduated at Universidade Federal do Paraná
 - 👩🏼‍💻 Currently working at Tech4Humans as Back-end Software Developer